-After arrival into the San José (SJO) Airport, the student group will travel east to begin their experience in the town of Turrialba.
-The first three days and two nights of Orientation provide middle school groups with the ideal amount of time to assimilate into a new culture, to focus their minds on their personal and group goals, to practice the Spanish language, and to gain trust within their travel group.
+After arrival at the San José (SJO) Airport, the student group will travel east to begin their experience in the town of Turrialba.
+The first three days and two nights of Orientation provide middle school groups with the ideal amount of time to assimilate into a new culture, focus their minds on their personal and group goals, practice the Spanish language, and gain trust within their travel group.

 Top 3 Highlights of the Middle School “Culture, Service & Beach” Student Itinerary